 Not all of the literature agrees.
 Pycroft in his book of 1800 observed that cricket was 'the common practice among the common people in...
-Surrey'.
-What form this cricket took is unclear, and there is no mention of the agricultural labourers of Yorkshire missing out on cricket for similar reasons.
+Surrey'.52 What form this cricket took is unclear, and there is no mention of the agricultural labourers of Yorkshire missing out on cricket for similar reasons.
 It was Country House matches of 'grand' style between members of the aristocracy that appear to have been a frequent and possibly common occurrence in Surrey.
 From the 1720s the XI's of the Prince of Wales, and the Earl of Tankerville employed professionals and played for large wagers at venues such as Peper Harrow, near Guildford.
-In the late-Victorian/Edwardian era, annual matches between the families of Sir Walpole Lloyd Greenwell and Sir Henry Dudley Gresham Leveson-Gower reflected the renaissance in, and change in function of Country House cricket.

-Following the deaths of patrons such as Tankerville and the remaining influence being divided between the Montpellier Club and others, cricket in Surrey all but disappears from the historical archives from the late 18th century.
-As the 'Surrey' teams or clubs appear to tail off, the professionals, such as Martingell left for the more lucrative fields of Kent, where he was paid £60 a year (although he would return to great affect against 'England' in 1848), and so-called 'first-class' cricket in Surrey remained in the doldrums until the first steps to form what became SCCC were taken.
+In the late-Victorian/Edwardian era, annual matches between the families of Sir Walpole Lloyd Greenwell and Sir Henry Dudley Gresham Leveson-Gower reflected the renaissance in, and change in function of Country House cricket.53 from the historical archives from the late 18th century.
+As the 'Surrey' teams or clubs appear to tail off, the professionals, such as Martingell left for the more lucrative fields of Kent, where he was paid £60 a year (although he would return to great affect against 'England' in 1848),54 and so-called 'first-class' cricket in Surrey remained in the doldrums until the first steps to form what became SCCC were taken.